Atul Gawande: Journalism

 Soon after he began his residency, his friend Jacob Weisberg, editor of Slate, asked him to contribute to the online magazine.
 Several articles by Gawande were published in The New Yorker, and he was made a staff writer for that publication in 1998.

 In January 1998, Gawande published an article in Slate – "Partial truths in the partial-birth-abortion debate: Every abortion is gross, but the technique is not the issue" – discussing how abortion policy should "hinge on the question of when the fetus first becomes a perceiving being" and "not on techniques at all – or even on when the fetus can survive outside the womb".

 A June 2009 New Yorker essay by Gawande compared the health care of two towns in Texas to show why health care was more expensive in one town compared to the other.
 Using the town of McAllen, Texas, as an example, it argued that a corporate, profit-maximizing culture (which can provide substantial amounts of unnecessary care) was an important factor in driving up costs, unlike a culture of low-cost high-quality care as provided by the Mayo Clinic and other efficient health systems.

 The article "made waves" by highlighting the issue, according to Bryant Furlow in Lancet Oncology.
 It was cited by President Barack Obama during Obama's attempt to get health care reform legislation passed by the United States Congress.
 According to Senator Ron Wyden, the article "affected [Obama's] thinking dramatically", and was shown to a group of senators by Obama, who effectively said, "This is what we've got to fix."
 After reading the New Yorker article, Warren Buffett's long-time business partner Charlie Munger mailed a check to Gawande in the amount of $20,000 as a thank-you to Dr. Gawande for providing something so socially useful.
 Gawande returned the check and was subsequently sent a new check for $40,000.
 Gawande donated the $40,000 to the Brigham and Women's Hospital Center for Surgery and Public Health, where he had been a resident.

-In 2012, he gave the TED talk "How Do We Heal Medicine?" which has been viewed more than two million times.
+In 2012, he gave the TED talk "How Do We Heal Medicine?" which has been viewed more than 2.3 million times, as of April 2025.
+The talk draws on his books and articles, particularly his 2009 book The Checklist Manifesto, and cites the WHO Surgical Safety Checklist (13:30-).